pixiv/k8s-job-wrapper/README.md

 1. Run [Create Update Version PR](https://github.com/pixiv/k8s-job-wrapper/actions/workflows/update-version.yml)
 2. Confirm the PR and merge it
-3. Confirm that CI on the main branch is green
+3. Confirm that CI on the main branch is green.
-4. Create a PR, ensure that the CI passes, and then merge it.
 Then

 ``` shell
 git switch main